-- (3) (Effective for taxes imposed for taxable years beginning on or after July 1, 2019) Use.
-The land must meet all of the following requirements: - The land must be managed under a written wildlife habitat conservation agreement with the North Carolina Wildlife Resources Commission that is in effect as of January 1 of the year for which the benefit of this section is claimed and that requires the owner to do one or more of the following: - 1.
+(c3) Use. - The land must be managed under a written wildlife habitat conservation agreement with the North Carolina Wildlife Resources Commission that is in effect as of January 1 of the year for which the benefit of this section is claimed and that requires the owner to do one or more of the following:

+- (1) Wildlife species protection.
 Protect an animal species that lives on the land and, as of January 1 of the year for which the benefit of this section is claimed, is on a North Carolina protected animal list published by the Commission under G.S.
-113-333. - 2.
-Conserve any of the following priority animal wildlife habitats: longleaf pine forest, early successional habitat, small wetland community, stream and riparian zone, rock outcrop, or bat cave. - 3.
-Create and actively and regularly use as a reserve for hunting, fishing, shooting, wildlife observation, or wildlife activities, provided that the land is inspected by a certified wildlife biologist at least quintennially to ensure that at least three of the seven activities listed in this sub-sub-subdivision are maintained to propagate a sustaining breeding, migrating, or wintering population of indigenous wild animals for human use, including food, medicine, or recreation.
-The Commission shall adopt rules needed to administer the inspection requirements of and activities mandated by this sub-sub-subdivision.
-[The activities are as follows:] - I. Supplemental food. - II.
-Supplemental water. - III.
-Supplemental shelter. - IV.
-Habitat control. - V. Erosion control. - VI.
-Predator control. - VII.
-Census of animal population on the land. - b.
-For land used pursuant to sub-sub-subdivisions 1. or 2. of sub-subdivision a. of this subdivision, it must have been classified under G.S.
-105-277.3 when the wildlife habitat conservation agreement was signed or the owner must demonstrate to both the Wildlife Resources Commission and the assessor that the owner used the land for a purpose specified in the signed wildlife habitat conservation agreement for three years preceding the January 1 of the year for which the benefit of this section is claimed. - (d) (Effective for taxes imposed for taxable years beginning before July 1, 2019) Restrictions.
-The following restrictions apply to the classification allowed under this section: - (1) No more than 100 acres of an owner's land in a county may be classified under this section. - (2) Land owned by a business entity is not eligible for classification under this section if the business entity is a corporation whose shares are publicly traded or one of its members is a corporation whose shares are publicly traded. - (d) (Effective for taxes imposed for taxable years beginning on or after July 1, 2019) Restrictions.
-The following restrictions apply to the classification allowed under this section: - (1) For land used pursuant to sub-sub-subdivision 3. of sub-subdivision a. of subdivision (3) of subsection (c) of this section, no more than 800 acres of an owner's land in a county may be classified under this section.
-For all other land classified under this section, no more than 100 acres of an owner's land in a county may be classified under this section. - (2) Land owned by a business entity is not eligible for classification under this section if the business entity is a corporation whose shares are publicly traded or one of its members is a corporation whose shares are publicly traded.
+113-333. - (2) Wildlife habitat protection.
+Conserve any of the following priority animal wildlife habitats: longleaf pine forest, early successional habitat, small wetland community, stream and riparian zone, rock outcrop, or bat cave. - (3) Wildlife reserve.
+Create and actively and regularly use as a reserve for hunting, fishing, shooting, wildlife observation, or wildlife activities, provided that the land is inspected by a certified wildlife biologist at least quintennially to ensure that at least three of the seven activities listed in this subdivision are maintained to propagate a sustaining breeding, migrating, or wintering population of indigenous wild animals for human use, including food, medicine, or recreation.
+The Commission shall adopt rules needed to administer the inspection requirements of and activities mandated by this subdivision.
+The activities are as follows: - a.
+Supplemental food. - b.
+Supplemental water. - c.
+Supplemental shelter. - d.
+Habitat control. - e.
+Erosion control. - f.
+Predator control. - g.
+Census of animal population on the land. - (d) Restrictions.
+The following restrictions apply to the classification allowed under this section: - (1) For land used as a wildlife reserve under subdivision (c3)(3) of this section, no more than 800 acres of an owner's land in a county may be classified under this section.
+For all other land classified under this section, no more than 200 acres of an owner's land in a county may be classified under this section. - (2) Land owned by a business entity is not eligible for classification under this section if the business entity is a corporation whose shares are publicly traded or one of its members is a corporation whose shares are publicly traded.